Trial opens for failed Islamic State attack on French church

 Ghlam had been on the radar of authorities in Algeria and France for his proximity to IS.
 Investigators say he traveled to Turkey in late 2014 and early 2015 where he met Abaaoud and the other operatives.

-On April 19, 2015, policewoman Aurelie Chatelain was shot to death in her car, which had been set on fire, near a church in Villejuif.
+On April 19, 2015, fitness instructor Aurelie Chatelain was shot to death in her car, which had been set on fire, near a church in Villejuif.

 Soon afterward, Ghlam called for help, claiming to have been the victim of gunfire near his home, in the 13th arrondissement or district of Paris, not far from Villejuif.
 Doctors notified police.